amabdallah/WaM-DaM/01Documentation/02DDL/ReadMe.md

-## Data Definition Lanaguge (DDL)
+## Data Definition Language (DDL)

 You only need to use this DDL generator if you edit the XML schema of WaM-DaM and then want to create blank WaM-DaM database schemas.
-Otherwise you can use the exisitng blank database schemas.
+Otherwise you can use the existing blank database schemas.
 You can use this smart way to create a DDL script (can create empty database) for MySQL, MS SQL Server, SQLite, and PostgreSQL by forwarding engineer any XML WaM-DaM schema.
-We adapted these Python scripts below to create blank database scheams for the four databases, all at once.
+We adapted these Python scripts below to create blank database schemas for the four databases, all at once.

 **How to create a WaM-DaM DDL from an XML schema?**  These steps are tested on Windows Machine
 1. Download all these scripts and place them in one folder at your machine (don't change their names)
 [build_ddl.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/build_ddl.py)
 [base.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/base.py)
 [data_mapping.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/data_mapping.py)